PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/tutorial-v2-asp-webapp.md

     using Microsoft.Owin.Security.OpenIdConnect;
     ```

-6. Oturum açmayı işlemek ve bir kimlik doğrulama sınaması başlatarak denetleyicinize kaydolmak için aşağıdaki iki yöntemi ekleyin:
+6. Kimlik doğrulama sorunu başlatarak denetleyicinize oturum açma ve oturum açma işlemlerini işlemek için aşağıdaki iki yöntemi ekleyin:

     ```csharp
     /// <summary>